 Do I need to follow a course to take the exams?

 No. Although most candidates do follow a course before taking the exam, it is not a requirement.
-Contact us to find out about registering for the exam as an individual.

 What materials can I use to study for my Cambridge English exam?